Selling on Facebook is easy using the Shops feature included with every free Facebook Business Page.

 - You have managing permissions for your Facebook Page.

-To set up a Facebook Shop, you’ll need to create a free Facebook Page for your business.
+To set up a Facebook Shop, you must create a free Facebook Page for your business.
 You can’t create a Facebook Shop from a personal Facebook account because it’s available only on Pages.

-Having a separate Business Page is required for creating a Facebook Shop.
-Having a Page offers many marketing advantages over personal accounts, including:
+A separate Business Page is required to create a Facebook Shop.
+A Page offers many marketing advantages over personal accounts, including the following:

 - Providing a way for your customers to find your business and follow your professional posts